keenanpayne/keenanpayne.com/pages/index.md

   - name: 'projects'

 ## Masthead
+masthead: I'm Keenan
-masthead: I'm a web developer at <a href="https://asana.com" class="-cta">Asana</a>.
-I like to write and build things in my spare time.
+masthead_subtitle: I'm currently a web developer at <a href="https://asana.com" class="-cta">Asana</a>.
+I have been freelancing for a decade.
+This is my corner of the internet where I like to write and play.
 masthead_center:

 ## Post List
 post_list_title: "Latest ramblings"
 post_list_limit: 3

 ## Projects
 projects: